frnmst/docker-debian-postgis-django/README.md

 | postgis              | postgres extension                     | dev, prod  |
 | postgresql-client    | poll database availability with `psql` | dev, prod  |

+### Version pinning

+Version pinning should improve reproducibility.
+Since version `0.0.3` the Dockerfile in this project uses pinned Debian packages.

+If you have a Debian installation you can run `# apt-get update && apt policy ${package_name}` to find out the current software versions of the dependencies.

 ## License